-Your yearly deductible for Point of Service benefits is \$500.
+Your yearly deductible for Point of Service (POS) benefits is \$500.
 This is the amount you have to pay out-of-pocket before we will pay our share for your out-of-network covered medical services.
 Until you have paid the deductible amount, you must pay the full cost of your out-of-network covered services.
-Once you have paid your deductible, we will begin to pay our share of the costs for out-of-network covered medical services and you will pay your share (your coinsurance amount) for the rest of the calendar year.
-See Chapter 3, Section 2.4, for out-of-network covered services is \$5,000.
-Once the plan has paid \$5,000 for benefits, you will pay 100% of all out-of-network services for the rest of the calendar year.
+Once you have paid your deductible, we will begin to pay our share of the costs for out-of-network covered medical services and you will pay your share (your coinsurance amount).
+The maximum plan benefit for out-of-network covered services is \$5,000.
+Once the plan has paid \$5,000 for benefits, you will pay 100% of all out-of-network services for the calendar year.

-The deductible does not apply to some services.
-This means that we will pay our share of the costs for these services even if you have not paid your deductible yet.
-The deductible does not apply to the following services:
+The POS deductible does not apply to some services.
+This means that we will pay our share of the costs for these services even if you have not paid your POS deductible yet.
+The POS deductible does not apply to the following services:

-- Emergency services
+- Emergency care

 - Urgently needed services when network providers are temporarily unavailable or inaccessible

 - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area

 - Non-Medicare-covered services:

 - Preventive dental

 - Comprehensive dental

-- Health and Wellness education programs

-- o Supplemental routine eye exams
+- Routine eye exam

-- Supplemental eye wear
+- Eye wear

-- Routine hearing exams
+- Routine hearing exam

-- Transportation

-- Over-the-Counter items
+- Hearing aids

+- Fitting/evaluation for hearing aids